The Aethyrian Dragon

 Most common are lava, a cross of Ignia and Natura (aligned to Natura); plasma, a cross of Ignia and Voltia (aligned to Voltia); fog, a cross of Aeria and Aquaria (aligned to Aquaria); and steam, a cross of Voltia and Aquaria (aligned to Aquaria), all of Aether-aligned mixes.

-There is sonic, a cross of Anima and Phobia (aligned to Phobia); glass, a cross of Anima and Aurata (aligned to Aurata); and acid, a cross of Sanguia and Toxina (aligned to Toxina), all of Nether-aligned mixes.
+There is sonic, a cross of Anima and Phobia (aligned to Phobia); corrosion, a cross between Aurata and Chrona (aligned with Chrona); glass, a cross of Anima and Aurata (aligned to Aurata); and acid, a cross of Sanguia and Toxina (aligned to Toxina), all of Nether-aligned mixes.

-Especially rare are mixed-alignment crosses or neutral-alignment crosses such as smoke, a cross of Umbra and Ignia (aligned to Ignia); thunder, a cross of Phobia and Voltia (aligned to Voltia); snow, a cross of Umbra and Glacia (aligned to Glacia); telekinesis, a cross between Phobia and Gravitia (aligned to Gravitia; exceptionally rare); corrosion, a cross between Aurata and Chrona (aligned with Chrona); and ink, a cross between Aquaria and Umbra (aligned to Aquaria).
+Especially rare are mixed-alignment crosses such as smoke, a cross of Umbra and Ignia (aligned to Ignia); thunder, a cross of Phobia and Voltia (aligned to Voltia); snow, a cross of Umbra and Glacia (aligned to Glacia), illusion, a cross between Phobia and Luxia (aligned to Luxia, immensely rare), and ink, a cross between Aquaria and Umbra (aligned to Aquaria).

-White Scales Pure White: Aethyrians with pure white base scales have been thought to once have come from a theorized 'god-touched' bloodline called the 'Lightbringers', who are now known as the noble House of the Oathkeepers.
+White Scales Aethyrians with pure white base scales have been thought to once have come from a theorized 'god-touched' bloodline called the 'Lightbringers', who are now known as the noble House of the Oathkeepers.
 This House claims that their white scales come from the gift of both gods in unison for their dedication in purging the taint of the Great Serpent, though this historical account has been brought into question on multiple occasions.

 Diet This is what this species, and any variants, may eat at any given time.